jgett/devsmtp/README.md

 ### Service
 A script is provided to install devsmtp as a Windows service.
 Run `node service-install.js` to install and `node service-uinstall.js` to remove.

-Be sure to install node-windows and run `npm link node-windows` before running these scripts.
+Be sure to install node-windows with `npm i node-windows -g` and run `npm link node-windows` in the devsmtp folder before running these scripts.

 Of course feel free to use any other mechanism for running a node script as a background task, such as nssm or PM2.